cf73/idisaved2/content/collections/pages/ahn-sang-soo-calendar-page.md

             type: text
             marks:
               -
+                type: bold
+              -
                 type: italic
             text: abstract
           -
             type: text
-            text: "\_domains or reality.
-However, in the eastern wisdom tradition\_what we call the concrete reality (versus the abstract sense of reality) is actually known as a\_false (illusionistic) reality called Maya; while on the other hand, what we consider the\_illusive, abstract sense of “knowing” is actually the deeper and True “Reality”—which in our human evolution we will gradually unfold into our conscious awareness.
-Tom mentions this only since these wisdom teachings became the very basis for\_Theo van Doesburg to declare (in 1930) that what had been labeled as “Abstract Art” should really be called “Concrete Art”, or Concretism.
-From that developed the idea of Concrete Poetry."
+            marks:
+              -
+                type: bold
+            text: "\_domains"
+          -
             type: text
+            text: ' or what we cal '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: reality
+          -
+            type: text
+            text: '.
+However, what we call the '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'concrete reality '
+          -
+            type: text
+            text: "(versus the abstract sense of reality) is actually known in the eastern wisdom tradition as a\_" -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'false, illusionistic reality'
+          -
+            type: text
+            text: ' called '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: MAYA
+          -
+            type: text
+            text: '; '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'while on the other hand'
+          -
+            type: text
+            text: ", what we generally consider the\_illusive, abstract sense of “knowing” is actually the deeper and True “" -
+            type: text
+            marks:
+              -
+                type: bold
+            text: REALITY
+          -
+            type: text
+            text: '”—which we will gradually unfold into our conscious awareness as we continue in our human evolution.
+Tom mentions this partly because '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: "these wisdom teachings became the very basis for\_Theo van Doesburg to declare (in 1930) that what had been labeled as “ABSTRACT Art” should really be called “Concrete Art”"
+          -
+            type: text
+            text: ' or '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: CONCRETISM
+          -
+            type: text
+            text: '.
+From that the very idea of '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'Concrete Poetry unfolded'
+          -
+            type: text
+            text: "—and it is from the same source that Tom applied his actions to the calendar's design process. "
+    type: text
     enabled: true
   -
     id: rB08k2QY
     photo:
       - 21_AhnCadetails2-1622050515.png
+      - 21_ahncadetails3.png
+      - 21_ahncadetails4.png
     type: image
     enabled: true
   -
-    id: Xj2byHYZ
-    photo:
-      - 21_AhnCadetails3.png
-    type: image
-    enabled: true
-  -
     id: fvKNKqZ2
     photo:
       - ahnCaldoct---37-1622050349.jpg
+      - ahncaldoct---35-1678216930.jpg
+      - ahncaldoct---34.jpeg
     type: image
     enabled: true
   -